 Section I Voting Members

-Membership in the club shall be open to all full-time and part-time [UNIVERSITY NAME] students who have attended at least one meeting and remain in good standing with the national organization and university.
+Membership in the club shall be open to all full-time and part-time [SCHOOL NAME] students who have attended at least one meeting and remain in good standing with the national organization and school.

 Section II Associate Members

 Associate membership in the organization shall be open to any individual who demonstrates an interest and willingness to support the purposes and objectives of the Club but does not attend the school.
 Associate members may take part in all activities and privileges of the club, though are not permitted to vote or hold officer positions.